Elsa Olivetti

-Elsa A. Olivetti is an American materials scientist who is the Esther and Harold E. Edgerton Career Development Professor at the Massachusetts Institute of Technology.
+Elsa A. Olivetti is an American materials scientist who is the Esther and the Jerry McAfee (1940) Professor in Engineering at the Massachusetts Institute of Technology.
 Olivetti studies the environmental and economic sustainability of materials.

 Early life and education

 Olivetti studied engineering science at the University of Virginia and graduated in 2000.
 She moved to Massachusetts Institute of Technology for graduate studies, where she investigated composite cathodes for lithium rechargeable batteries.
 In particular, Olivetti studied how nanoarchitectured electrode materials based on nanoscale vanadium oxide phases could improve batter performance.

 Research and career

 Olivetti's research considers materials research and discovery.
 She looks to understand the impact of human-made materials using analytical models, as well as predicting the impact of novel materials on environments and economies.
 She has worked to help decision-makers understand the impact of materials substitution and recycling.
 Olivetti worked with Asics to develop innovative sustainable materials for running shoes.

 Olivetti has pioneered materials science education courses, including the Climate and Sustainability Scholars Program.
 In 2021, she was awarded the MIT Bose Award for materials science education.